samiuens/nixos-config/docs/yubikey-pgp.md

 <summary>In case the yubikey says, its locked:</summary>

-> [!CAUTION]
-> The following step with delete all pgp keys stored on the yubikey.
+**The following step with delete all pgp keys stored on the yubikey!**

 Reset with yubikey with help of ykman as described below.
 ```console